 Your application should be a narrative description of your interests, experiences, and prospects/plans to incorporate modeling in a differential equations course, as well as your willingness to participate in a mentoring program beyond the workshop.
 Include information on your experiences with teaching approaches involving modeling, projects, active learning, team efforts, and creating and using modeling materials and activities; applicable courses taught; and immediate future courses planned.
 We are very much interested in colleagues at all stages of development, so please be honest and open in your descriptions.

-The closing date for applications is 1 May 2019 or until all 20 positions are filled.
+The closing date for applications is 1 May 2021 or until all 20 positions are filled.
 Applications will be reviewed beginning 1 May 2021 with decisions rendered no later than 15 May 2021.

 Participants will need to bring cup, soap, and personal hygiene materials.
 All other linens, including towel and facecloth, will be provided.

-Participants who have attended comparable workshops (e.g., MAA PREP Workshop Summer 2015, NSF SIMIODE 2018 MINDE Workshop, and NSF SIMIODE 2018 MINDE Workshop) have gone on to successfully use modeling in their teaching, given talks at national meetings on their efforts, led workshops in this area, published papers on their teaching efforts, and serve even as Co-PI’s on this National Science Foundation grant.
+Participants who have attended comparable workshops (e.g., MAA PREP Workshop Summer 2015, NSF SIMIODE 2018 MINDE Workshop, and NSF SIMIODE 2019 MINDE Workshop) have gone on to successfully use modeling in their teaching, given talks at national meetings on their efforts, led workshops in this area, published papers on their teaching efforts, and serve even as Co-PI’s on this National Science Foundation grant.

 Workshop participants should come prepared with two modeling activities, either from SIMIODE resources or other designs.
 After an initial two days of the workshop participants will lead a “class” of their fellow workshoppers to experience teaching in a modeling approach.
 At the workshop each participant will be surveyed and interviewed by assessment/evaluation personnel as to background, experiences, interests, expectations, and plans to implement workshop learned lessons.
 This is in conjunction with follow-up efforts in support of personal growth and professional development.